vseryakov/backendjs/README.md

 * To see your account details run the command in the console `/account/get`
 * To see current metrics run the command in the console `/system/stats/get`

-* When the web server is started with `-watch` parameters any change in the source files will make the server restart automatically letting you focus on the source code and not server management, this mode is only enabled by default in development mode, check `app.sh` for parameters before running it in production.
+* When the web server is started with `-watch` parameter or as `bkjs watch` then any change in the source files will make the server restart automatically letting you focus on the source code and not server management, this mode is only enabled by default in development mode, check `app.sh` for parameters before running it in production.